 So yes, you can expect some karaoke with Coming Out of My Cage, along with a large amount of audience participation.
 You make new acquaintances through this show, and the reaction of other members of the crowd to the play’s finale is striking – a testament to the relaxed atmosphere Tim and Hannah create in just under an hour.
 It’s an environment which, after all the fun and farce, gives us an incredibly heartwarming answer to why Mr Brightside remains so successful all these years later.

-Coming Out of My Cage (And I’ve Been Doing Just Fine) is now playing at VAULT Festival until 16 February.
+Coming Out of My Cage (And I’ve Been Doing Just Fine) is played at VAULT Festival until 16 February 2020.
+It is now playing at the Underbelly Cowgate, as part of the Edinburgh Fringe Festival 2022, until 28 August.

 Disclaimer: I saw Coming Out of My Cage (And I’ve Been Doing Just Fine) for free in exchange for a review as someone who is currently a part of VAULT Festival’s Emerging Critics scheme.
 I did not receive any payment for my involvement in the scheme or for this review, and all opinions stated above are honest and my own.